Deborapombo/crossword-quick-games/README.md

     npx playwright test tests/quick_game.spec.ts --project=chromium
     ```

-3. There is a screenshot storage folder of the puzzle completion screen.
+3. There is a screenshot folder with screenshots of the puzzle completion screen.